HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Dataset

 {\bf Rendering and Annotations.} We render the image sequences of SMPL-X characters using UE5 game engine and the built-in movie render function (Movie Render Queue) for high-quality images.
 The anime characters are rigged and rendered with blender.
 With our synthetic data source, a variety of ground-truth annotations, including camera trajectories, human skeletons, segmentation masks, depth maps and normal maps, could be obtained without manual efforts.
 Although our dataset is curated for human video generation, these ground-truth annotations could also be useful for other downstream applications.
+Thanks to the Unreal Engine, we could render photo-realistic videos with controllable human appearance and motion, scene, and light condition.
+As shown in Fig.~\ref{fig:light}, the light direction in the rendering process could be controlled from $-17^{\circ}$ to $13^{\circ}$.